information futures lab

 How to apply

-Applications for the Spring 2023 IFL Fellowship are open now through Aug.
-15.
+Applications for the Spring 2023 IFL Fellowship are now closed.
+Please check back for information about the Fall 2023 cohort.

 Our fellowship addresses information spaces across the globe and applicants from outside of the U.S. are welcome.
 All races, ethnicities and national origins are encouraged to apply.